mindspore-ai/docs/tutorials/experts/source_en/dataset/cache.md

     Cache server startup completed successfully!
     The cache server daemon has been created as process id 39337 and listening on port 50052
     Recommendation:
-    Since the server is detached into its own daemon process, monitor the server logs (under/tmp/mindspore/cache/log) for any issues that may happen after startup
+    Since the server is detached into its own daemon process, monitor the server logs (under /tmp/mindspore/cache/log) for any issues that may happen after startup
     ```

 2. Create a cache session.